libvirt/libvirt-wiki/wiki/Google_Summer_of_Code_Ideas.rst

 ::

-   === TITLE ===
+    TITLE
+    ~~~~~

-    '''Summary:''' Short description of the project
+    **Summary:** Short description of the project

     Detailed description of the project.

-    '''Links:'''
+    **Links:**
-    * Wiki links to relevant material
+    -  Wiki links to relevant material
-    * External links to mailing lists or web sites
+    -  External links to mailing lists or web sites

-    '''Details:'''
+    **Details:**
-    * Skill level: beginner or intermediate or advanced
+    -  Skill level: beginner or intermediate or advanced
+    -  Project size: 90/175/350 hours
-    * Language: C
+    -  Language: C
-    * Suggested by: Person who suggested the idea
+    -  Suggested by: Person who suggested the idea

 Suggested ideas
 ---------------